wanghongzhou2626/newlearngit/readme.txt

-Git is server control system
+Git is a distributed  server control system
 Git is free software